nilayspshah/sq-hive-api-docs/source/index.html.md

 ```

-## User Created — Webhook Event
+## User Created - Webhook Events

-If you as a business would like to keep track of users who have signed up using your business code, you can subscribe to this webhook.
+If you as a business would like to keep track of users who have signed up using your business code you can subscribe to the this webhook.

 > Here is a sample payload for `v1.user.created`: